 The first step in changing anything is understanding how you’re going to measure it.
 Without a set of baseline metrics, we’d never know if our efforts were having an impact – that meant running a survey of our team to find out what was happening on the ground.

-So instead, we ran this survey to discover how we were doing at Charlie, asking our team to report on their experiences over the previous 6 months.
+So back in November 2019 we ran this survey, asking our team to report on their experiences over the previous 6 months.
 If I’m honest, the results took me by surprise.

 Here’s a breakdown of what we learned: